 Cocona plants were first described in cultivation by the Indian people of the Amazon region of Guaharibos Falls in 1760.
 Later, other tribes were found to be growing cocona fruit.
 Even farther down the timeline, plant breeders began to study the plant and its fruit to see if it had the potential for hybridizing with naranjilla.

 This fruit is commonly eaten by the locals and marketed throughout Latin America.
 Cocona is a domestic product in Brazil and Colombia and is an industry staple in Peru.
 Its juice is currently exported to Europe.

-The fruit can be eaten fresh or juiced, stewed, frozen, pickled or candied.
-It is prized for use in jams, marmalades, sauces and pie fillings.
-The fruit can also be used fresh in salad or cooked with meat and fish dishes.
+The fruit can be eaten fresh or juiced, stewed, frozen, pickled, or candied.
+It is prized for use in jams, marmalades, sauces, and pie fillings.
+The fruit can also be used fresh in salads or cooked with meat and fish dishes.

 Growing Cocona Fruit

-There are between 800-2,000 seeds per fruit and new plants readily volunteer from existing cocona shrubs.
-You will most likely need to find your seeds at a reputable nursery online if you intend on trying to grow it.
+There are between 800 and 2,000 seeds per fruit and new plants readily volunteer from existing cocona shrubs.
+You will most likely need to find your seeds at a reputable nursery online if you intend on trying to grow them.

-Plant the seeds 3/8 of an inch deep in a bed in rows that are 8 inches apart or in a mixture of half potting soil to half sand in containers.
-In containers, put 4-5 seeds and expect 1-2 solid seedlings.
-Germination should occur between 15-40 days.
+Plant the seeds 3/8 of an inch (1 cm.) deep in a bed in rows that are 8 inches (20 cm.) apart or in a mixture of half potting soil to half sand in containers.
+In containers, put four or five seeds and expect one or two solid seedlings.
+Germination should occur between 15 and 40 days.

-Cocona plants begin fruiting 6-7 months from seed propagation.
+Cocona plants begin fruiting six to seven months from seed propagation.
 Cocona are self-fertile but bees can’t resist the flowers and will transfer pollen, resulting in natural crosses.
-Fruit will mature around 8 weeks after pollination.
-You can expect 22-40 pounds of fruit per mature plant.
+Fruit will mature around eight weeks after pollination.
+You can expect 22 to 40 pounds (10-18 kg.) of fruit per mature plant.